V692 Coronae Australis

 Astronomers Carlos and Mercedes Jaschek along with a colleague listed HD 166596 as a Be star in 1964.
 However, its status as an Ap star was not observed until 1979 by astronomers N. Vogt and A.M Faundez.
 A year later, HD 166596 was observed to be variable and it had a period of 1.67 days.
 In 1981, its variability was confirmed and it was given the variable star designation V692 Coronae Australis—the 692nd variable star in Corona Australis.
-The star might have a shorter period of 49.8 hours.
+The star might have a longer period of 2.075 days.

 V692 CrA has a stellar classification of B2 III or B1.5 IIIp, both indicating that it is a slightly evolved B-type giant star.
 The second classification indicates that V692 CrA has peculiarities in its spectrum.
 It has 7.35 times the mass of the Sun and 12.6 times the Sun's radius.
 It radiates at a bolometric luminosity 4,181 times that of the Sun from its photosphere at an effective temperature of 17061 K. V692 CrA is estimated to be 31.6 million years old and it spins rapidly with a projected rotational velocity of 212 km/s.